 What Is Borax?

-Borax, of the mule team variety, is sodium tetraborate or sodium borate (to get all official for a second) and NOT boric acid (hydrogen borate), which is a common misconception on the interwebs apparently.
+Borax, of the mule team variety, is sodium tetraborate or sodium borate (to get all official for a second) and NOT boric acid (hydrogen borate).

-Sodium Tetraborate (hereafter referred to as Borax) is a salt of boric acid but it is not chemically the same as boric acid.
-If you’ve read an article claiming borax is dangerous that goes on about the dangers of boric acid or says they are the same thing, I would not consider that article credible.
+Sodium tetraborate (hereafter referred to as borax) is a salt of boric acid but it is not chemically the same.
+This is a common misconception on the Internet, apparently, and if you’ve read an article claiming it is dangerous that goes on about the dangers of boric acid or says they are the same thing, I would not consider that article credible.

 Borax vs. Boric Acid vs. Sodium Borate

-Both are used as natural pesticides, which is probably the reason for the misconception, but boric acid carries a risk for toxicity at a much lower dose than borax does if ingested.
+All of these are used as natural pesticides, which is probably the reason for the misconception that they are the same.
+However, boric acid carries a risk for toxicity at a much lower dose than borax does if ingested.

-At the same time, the studies used to back up the safety (or danger) of borax often use boric acid or are ambiguous about which was used.
+Why does this matter?
+It matters because the studies used to back up the safety (or danger) of borax often use boric acid, or are often ambiguous about which was used.

-The product safety data on Borax also combines borax and boric acid, and it is unclear which substance the various warnings pertain to, but they list cautions like:
+The product safety data also combines borax and boric acid, making it is unclear which substance the various warnings pertain to.
+These cautions read like: